nvaccess/addon-datastore/README.md

 ### Non-exclusivity
 This proposal does not intend to restrict add-on authors from developing, publishing, and distributing an add-on outside this store.
 NVDA will still allow local installation from a `*.nvda-addon` file.
+The data hosted here is distributed under the [ODC-PDDL](https://opendatacommons.org/licenses/pddl/1-0/) license.
+A plain language summary can be found [here](https://opendatacommons.org/licenses/pddl/summary/).

 ## Too Long; Didn't Read for Addon authors
 With this proposal if an addon author wishes to submit their addon to be visible in this addon store they will need to: